its-anya/DVR_Credential_Scanner/README.md

 If you receive a different response or an error, the system may not be vulnerable to this exploit.

+## 🎥 Viewing DVR Camera Feeds

+After obtaining credentials, you may want to access the DVR's web interface to view camera feeds.
+Many older DVR systems use ActiveX controls or other technologies that only work properly in Internet Explorer.
+To view these camera feeds in modern browsers:

+### Using IE Tab Extension

+The [IE Tab Chrome Extension](https://chromewebstore.google.com/detail/ie-tab/hehijbfgiekmjfkfjpbkbammjbdenadd) allows you to view DVR camera feeds that require Internet Explorer:

+1. Install the IE Tab extension from the Chrome Web Store
+2. Click on the IE Tab icon in your browser
+3. Enter the DVR's URL (e.g., http://192.168.1.100)
+4. Log in using the credentials obtained from the vulnerability scan
+5. You should now be able to view live camera feeds that would otherwise not display in Chrome

+### Common DVR Interface Issues

+- Many DVR systems require ActiveX, Java, or Silverlight plugins
+- Some interfaces may show a blank screen in modern browsers
+- You may see prompts for missing plugins or "element not supported"
+- IE Tab resolves these issues by using the Internet Explorer rendering engine

+### Alternative Methods

+If IE Tab doesn't work with your specific DVR:

+1. Try using VLC Media Player with RTSP streams (often available at `rtsp://<dvr_ip>:<port>/ch01/0`)
+2. Look for a mobile app provided by the DVR manufacturer
+3. Some DVRs offer alternative HTML5 viewing options in their settings

+Remember that older DVR systems often have limited browser compatibility, which is part of why they may not have received security updates to patch vulnerabilities like CVE-2018-9995.

 ### Example Output

 ```